 Googly eyes on inanimate objects always amuses me, it reminds me of wet camping holidays as a child.
 My sisters and I used to glue googly eyes onto shells to make little creatures - the hours used to fly by!

 The idea of Eyebombing was created by 2 danes.
-It's "the act of setting googly eyes on inanimate things in the public space.
+It's"the act of setting googly eyes on inanimate things in the public space.
 Ultimately the goal is to humanize the streets, and bring sunshine to people passing by".

-1. Only images of inanimate objects with wiggle eyes - NOT stickers.
+The Rules 1.
+Only images of inanimate objects with wiggle eyes - NOT stickers.
+2. Only images taken in the public space.

 Welcome to the Delicious Industries blog.
 We're an independent design studio based in Brighton, UK and this is our scrapbook packed full of design, illustration, photography & typography inspiration.
 Check out our work here.